Free 15-min course: Intro to Canine Face Massage Start the free course

 Referral Process

-Veterinary assessment or Onwer appoinment request
+Veterinary assessment or owner appointment request.

-Full report sent to veterinary practive for review and any recommendations
+Full report sent to the veterinary practice.

 How we can help your clients